-Earl Burns Miller Japanese Garden is a wonderful little gem located on the campus of Long Beach State.
+Earl Burns Miller Japanese Garden is a beautiful little gem located on the campus of Long Beach State.
 What the garden lacks in size is made up by the beauty of the place.

 Koi fish can only be fed with the fish food pellets provided by the Garden.
-It cost 25 cents for a handful pellets so bring along some quarters to feed the fish food dispenser.
+It costs 25 cents for a handful of pellets, so bring along some quarters to feed the fish food dispenser.

 A small tea house is located at the far end of the garden.
 A short trail with huge bamboo plants leads to the tea house.
 During special events, the tea house is used traditional tea ceremonies.

-The garden is a great place to enjoy some peace and tranquility.
-Plan on spending about an hour here.
-Admission to the garden is free.
+The garden is a great place to enjoy some peace and tranquility—plan on spending about an hour here.
+Admission to the park is free.

 Where is Earl Burns Miller Japanese Garden